What is the Results section and what does it do?

 This kind of data may be presented through a figure or set of figures (for instance, a paired T-test table).

-Explain this data in this table with a concise content analysis:
+Explain the data you present, here in a table, with a concise content analysis:

-“The p-value between the before and after sets of patients was .03% (Fig. 2).
-The greater the dissatisfaction of patients, the more frequent the improvements to postoperative care.”
+“The p-value for the comparison between the before and after groups of patients was .03% (Fig. 2), indicating that the greater the dissatisfaction among patients, the more frequent the improvements that were made to postoperative care.”

-Let’s examine another example of a Results section from an experiment.
-In the Introduction section, the aims of the study are presented as “determining the physiological and morphological responses of Allium cepta L. towards increased cadmium toxicity” and “evaluating its potential to accumulate the metal and its associated environmental consequences.”
-The Results section presents data showing how these aims are achieved in both tables and content analysis, beginning with an overview of the findings:
+Let’s examine another example of a Results section from a study on plant tolerance to heavy-metal stress.
+In the Introduction section, the aims of the study are presented as “determining the physiological and morphological responses of Allium cepa L. towards increased cadmium toxicity” and “evaluating its potential to accumulate the metal and its associated environmental consequences.”
+The Results section presents data showing how these aims are achieved in tables alongside a content analysis, beginning with an overview of the findings:

-“Cadmium caused inhibition of roots and leaves elongation particularly with increasing effects at higher exposure doses (Fig. 1a-c).”
+“Cadmium caused inhibition of root and leave elongation, with increasing effects at higher exposure doses (Fig. 1a-c).”

-Following this overall summary, the relevant data in the tables is broken down into greater detail.
+Following this overall summary, the relevant data in the tables is broken down into greater detail in text form in the Results section.

 - “Results on the bio-accumulation of cadmium were found to be the highest (17.5 mg kgG1) in the bulb, when the concentration of cadmium in the solution was 1×10G2 M and lowest (0.11 mg kgG1) in the leaves when the concentration was 1×10G3 M.”